linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 2/Week 2 Dollar General Case- Assignment Review.md

 - Case analysis
 	- DG's transaction value / adj.
 EBITDA = around 12x (11.6 - 12.1)
 	- Using transaction value / forward EBITDA = around 9.5x
 ## SHORT-TERM AFTERMATH
 - On June 22, 2007, Dollar General's shareholders approved the offer to take the company private
 	- Dollar General said that of the shares that voted—249.8 million shares, more than 79% of the total outstanding—99% were in favor of the merger
 - Chairman and CEO David A. Perdue said that he would retire upon completion of the deal
-	- Mr. Perdue realized ~$30 million from the transaction
+	- Mr. Perdue realized ~$30 million from the transaction$
-- End of July, 2007, the banks that financed the deal sold the debt to TPG for as little as 87 cents on the dollar
+- End of July, 2007, the banks that financed the deal sold the debt to TPG for as little as 87 cents on the dollar !500

-!500

 ## LONGER-TERM AFTERMATH

-- Dollar General IPO-ed in November 2009 and raised $823 million, making it the largest retail IPO in more than a decade
+- Dollar General IPO-ed in November 2009 and raised $823 million, making it the largest retail IPO in more than a decade$
 - With the advent of the pandemic, Dollar General benefited from a combination of economic uncertainty and consumer desire to stock up on household goods
 - As of January 8, 2021, its stock had risen 40% compared to one year prior
-- It rose to over $250 in 2022 (but has declined substantially in 2023)
+- It rose to over $250 in 2022 (but has declined substantially in 2023)$ !500

-!500

 ## KEY TAKE-AWAYS
 - Measurement of corporate performance is challenging
 	- There are often one-time or non-recurring events
 	- Their relevance differs when we are judging performance ex post versus when we are predicting future performance